 ESG communication plans should clearly illustrate an organization’s approach to addressing issues and demonstrating progress – here are some tips to do it more efficiently:

 Consistent communication establishes a clear and coherent message about a company’s ESG performance.
 In addition, it enables stakeholders to understand what the company stands for and what it is doing to address ESG issues.
 This can build trust and confidence, ultimately enhancing the company’s reputation and attracting investors, customers, and talent.

 Moreover, consistency in communication can also help a company proactively identify and address ESG issues.
-By regularly communicating about its ESG performance, a company can receive feedback from stakeholders and take corrective actions to address any concerns or gaps in its performance.
+By regularly communicating about its ESG strategy and performance, a company can receive feedback from stakeholders and take corrective actions to address any concerns or gaps in its performance.